interfect/pySX127x/README.md

 # Hardware

 To use this package, you usually want to use a board definition, inheriting from `spi_lora.boards.BaseBoard`.
-The module currently provides a couple of pre-defined boards:
+The module currently provides a few pre-defined boards.
+The `RPi_` boards can only be safely imported if `RPi.GPIO` is available.
 * `spi_lora.boards.Generic_RFM95.BOARD`, for an RFM95 module attached via SPI only on SPI bus 0 device 0.
 * `spi_lora.boards.RPi_inAir9B.BOARD`, for the inAir9B on a Raspberry Pi system that `pySX127x` is designed for.
-This can only be safely imported if `RPi.GPIO` is available.
+* `spi_lora.boards.RPi_Adafruit4074.BOARD`, for the [Adafruit LoRA Radio Bonnet with OLED](https://www.adafruit.com/product/4074) on a Raspberry Pi.

 If you aren't using one of these hardware configurations, you can define your own board definition by extending `spi_lora.boards.BaseBoard`.